Topological Data Analysis Applications in Natural Language Processing: A Survey: Open Problems

-There is a need for theoretical approaches that better tie TDA features to linguistic phenomena.
-For instance, \citet{draganov2024shape} investigate the shape of words and their embeddings in Indo-European languages and find similar conclusions as \citet{port2018persistent} and \citet{port2019topological}, who investigate the syntactic topological space of such languages.
-They found that TDA features represent historical facts as in languages clustered closely together are similar or influenced by the other.
-Finally, we observe only 12 theoretical TDA works in NLP, compared to over 80 non-theoretical ones.
-Thus, we need more theoretical TDA approaches as the depth and understanding of performance from a topological perspective without more investigations.
+\textbf{Topology-Linguistics Alignment.} TDA can come across as not intuitive.
+Even though it has the potential to be applied to interpret different behaviors of modern NLP models, there is still a need for theoretical approaches that better tie TDA features to linguistic phenomena but intuitively.
+For example, Draganov et al. \cite{draganov2024shape} investigates the shape of words and their embeddings in Indo-European languages and find similar conclusions to Port et al. \cite{port2018persistent,port2019topological}, which investigate the syntactic topological space of such languages.
+They find that TDA features represent historical facts, such that languages clustered closely together are similar or influenced by each other.
+These applications show how TDA can be used to reveal and confirm linguistic phenomena.
+However, we currently observe only 13 theoretical TDA works in NLP, compared to over 100 non-theoretical ones.
+Thus, we need more theoretical TDA approaches, as it is impractical to achieve the depth and understanding of performance from a topological perspective without further investigations.